Personal Injury Attorney in Ohio

 Need an Ohio personal injury attorney?
 Accidents happen and people suffer serious personal injuries because of them every day in the Mahoning Valley.
 Some are the proverbial “act of God,” but often there is someone who is at fault, whose behavior caused someone else to be injured.
 If you have been wrongfully injured by the negligent or intentional conduct of another person or entity, that person or entity has a legal duty to make things right for you financially.
 Contact Heller, Maas, Moro & Magill Co., LPA, today.

 The lawyers of Heller, Maas, Moro & Magill, Co., LPA work with residents of Northeastern Ohio who have been seriously injured in accidents to get them compensation necessary for a full financial recovery.
 This money typically comes from the negligent party’s insurance, such as automotive liability insurance.
 Obtaining it requires proving the facts of the accident and the negligent party’s role, and demonstrating the extent of the injured person’s expenses and other losses due to their injuries.

 You don’t have to go it alone after suffering a personal injury in an accident that was not your fault.
 Our attorneys have more than 200 years of combined experience practicing law and helping unjustly injured clients.
-We can help you wage the fight necessary to make insurance companies pay you the settlement you deserve for your personal injuries.
+We can help you wage the fight necessary to make insurance companies pay you the personal injury settlement you deserve for your personal injuries.

 “I had another attorney that, in my opinion, did nothing for me.
 Atty.
 Moro not only got me what I thought I was entitled to, but much more.
 I am extremely pleased with what he has done for me.” – JH